riezane/Week-Of-Welcome-2025-Web-Quiz/README.md

 ## 📋 Overview

-The **Google Week of Welcome Quiz 2025** is a web-based application that challenges users with 30 technology-related questions across three difficulty levels: Easy, Medium, and Hard.
+The **GDGoC Week of Welcome Quiz 2025** is a web-based application that challenges users with 30 technology-related questions across three difficulty levels: Easy, Medium, and Hard.
 With a mix of multiple-choice, true/false, and fill-in-the-blank questions, the quiz tests knowledge in programming, web development, databases, and computer science fundamentals.
 Questions are randomized for a unique experience each time, and a local leaderboard tracks high scores on the device.

 ### 🎯 Purpose

-This quiz aims to engage users in a fun and educational way, celebrating Google's Week of Welcome by testing and expanding their tech knowledge.
+This quiz aims to engage users in a fun and educational way, celebrating USTP's Week of Welcome by testing and expanding their tech knowledge.
 Whether you're a beginner or a seasoned tech enthusiast, the quiz offers a range of challenges to suit all levels.

 ### 🎨 Features